 The ABA requires verification of an undergraduate degree as a condition of enrollment in law school.
 Please arrange for an official transcript from your degree-awarding institution indicating conferral of your Bachelor's degree to be sent to the Law School Admissions Council (LSAC) by August 1st.
 Please note that if you had not graduated before you submitted your transcript to LSAC with your application, you are required to submit a new copy indicating your graduation date.

-Students who do not provide a transcript to LSAC must be withdrawn from RWU Law absent extraordinary circumstances.
+Students who do not provide a transcript by October 15th must be withdrawn from RWU Law absent extraordinary circumstances.
 If you have concerns about your ability to complete this requirement, immediately contact Douglas Peterson, Director of Student Finance and Records, at (401) 254-4660.